Software Tour

 Dynamics

-The natural frequency of structures, the effect of dynamic loading, such as crowds in sports stadiums and auditoriums, blast loading, and the response due to earthquake or impact loading can all be readily calculated.
+LUSAS Civil & Structural excels in solving seismic and general dynamics problems.
+The natural frequency of structures, the effect of dynamic loading, such as crowds in sports stadiums and auditoriums, structural response due to earthquake or impact loading, and blast loading can all be readily assessed.

 Mode 48 - Horizontal in the model Y direction (1.62Hz)